diminishin/govtech_section_1/README.md

 ## Approach
 For the implementation, I chose a solution that is efficient in memory.
 During execution, only the current row is loaded into memory as opposed to the entire file contents.

+## Scheduling
+I chose Cron as my scheduling solution.
+Since the file is available daily at 1am, I will schedule the script to execute daily at 1.30am.
+The resulting cron expression will be 30 01 * * *